 Located on the shoreline of the Harbor, the Aquarium displays local Nantucket marine species and is an excellent place to learn about the amazing marine life around the island.

 The Nantucket Aquarium is home to a Touch Tank, where you can learn to hold crabs, an Outdoor Circle Tank, which is home to larger species like baby sharks, horseshoe crabs, and flounder, and various Aquarium Rooms, with each one filled with more than 50 animals including jellyfish, lobsters, shrimp, and tropical fish.

 It’s a perfect spot to bring the whole family.
-Located at 28 Washington Street, property passes are $20 for adults, and $12 for children aged 3-16, while children two and under are free.
+At 28 Washington Street, property passes are $20 for adults and $12 for children aged 3-16, while children two and under are free.

 Address: 107 Wauwinet Rd, Nantucket, MA 02554, United States